 Though it seemed he was prepared to take the fall for covering up horrific deaths and sexual assaults that took place on Waystar RoyCo’s cruise lines, the scheming son implicated Logan in a jaw-dropping moment during a press conference.
 Whether the father and son will ever move past this shocking act remains to be seen.

-Meanwhile, Shiv and Tom’s marriage reached breaking point last season and it’s unclear if they will ever be able to pick up the pieces.
-One thing’s certain however—Succession season 3 is sure to have some major twists and turns in store for the Roys as each one tries to fight their way to the top...
+Meanwhile, Shiv and Tom’s marriage reached breaking point and the children's attempts to succeed their father went up a gear in the latest season and it’s unclear if the family will ever be able to pick up the pieces.
+One thing’s certain however—Succession season 3 had some major twists and turns in store for the Roys as each one tried desperately to fight their way to the top...

 Is Succession based on a true story?